Appliances Direct

 Portable

-• Slide open the window, adjust the slide bar to fit into the gap, attach it with a screwdriver, and close the window.
+• Slide open the window, adjust the slide bar to fit into the gap, and attach it.

 • Plug the unit in, switch it on, and adjust the temperature.